top of page

 The Night Before the Competition

 The night before your meet is about topping up glycogen stores and preparing your stomach for the next day.
+Choose a meal that is high in carbohydrates, moderate in protein, and low in fat and fiber.

 Carbohydrates restore muscle glycogen, protein supports muscle recovery, and keeping fat and fiber low reduces the chance of digestive upset.

-• White rice with chicken and a small portion of cooked vegetables
+• White rice with chicken and a small portion of cooked vegetables.

-• Pasta with lean protein and a simple tomato or light cream sauce
+• Pasta with lean protein and a simple tomato or light cream sauce.

 Avoid anything greasy, spicy, or overly fibrous that could linger in your stomach.